popupcad/code_popupcad/popupcad/docs/source/_static/overview.rst

 For a more detailed discussion of the basic operations available in popupCAD, please see:

-Aukes, D.M, Goldberg, B., Cutkosky, M.R., and Wood, R.J., “An Analytic Framework for Developing Inherently-Manufacturable Pop-up Laminate Devices”.
+Aukes, D.M, Goldberg, B., Cutkosky, M.R., and Wood, R.J., "An Analytic Framework for Developing Inherently-Manufacturable Pop-up Laminate Devices".

 * Dilate / Erode: grow or shrink laminate geometry by a certain radius.
 Applied to all layers in the laminate
 * Layer op: combines one or more layer geometries with a union/intersection/difference operation, and outputs the geometry to the specified layer